veo-labs/openveo-manage/docs/advanced-configuration.md

 {
-  "devicesNamespace": "/devices", // The namespace for socket.io in order to initialize the dialog with encoders "browsersNamespace": "/browsers", // The namespace for socket.io in order to initialize the dialog with browsers "port": 3002 // The socket.io server port to use
+  "devicesNamespace": "/devices", // The namespace for socket.io in order to initialize the dialog with encoders "browsersNamespace": "/browsers", // The namespace for socket.io in order to initialize the dialog with browsers "port": 3002, // The socket.io server port to listen, "frontalPort": 8081 // The socket.io frontal port to use by socket client }
-}
 ```